z4kon/Phite/README.md

 # Phite
 A Simple RiotAPI C# implementation.
 As of now, supports only League of Legends general endpoints.

-### Phite Goals
-- Ease of Use.
-Code is very simple.
-The project was done during spare time for learning purposes, beware of errors or non-sense.
+Phite main goal is Ease of Use.
+The project was done during spare time for learning purposes.
-- It works :D

 ## Using the library